 One of the most helpful steps in improving your lung function is to identify the cause and avoid it.
 Triggers of reduced lung function can include allergens like pollen, mold, pet dander and dust.
-But other irritants can be the cause as well: insect droppings, smoking and second hand smoke and cold or dry air, and even air impurities like scented candles and fireplace smoke.
+But other irritants can be the cause as well: insect droppings, smoking and second-hand smoke, cold or dry air and even air impurities like scented candles and fireplace smoke.
 Health conditions can be a driver as well: viral or bacterial infections and acid reflux, for example.
 Recurrent infections, or more than three ear, sinus, throat or respiratory infections per year, are a key symptom that you should get checked for.

 A Simplified Solution

 Whew!
 This list of possible threats to your lung function can be difficult to sort out.
 So, once you determine the problem, what can you do to improve your lung function IQ?
 Follow these four steps: